Ken Chen

 Year: 2024

 This project proposes a civic mid-rise building located in downtown Boston.
 The design is based on the distinct corner condition of the site where two streets intersect, shaping the waiting experience from both urban and architectural perspectives.
 The elevated corner façade not only reveals the interior of the theater to public but also creates a dramatic spatial experience beneath it.
-The atrium above the theater tapers to an oculus at the corner, creating a distinctive visual connection between the building’s interior and the street that becomes more pronounced as visitors ascend the staircase.
+The atrium above the theater tapers to an oculus at the corner, creating a temporal connection between the layers of the building.

 Institution: Harvard Graduate School of Design